onap/sdc/docs/configuration.rst

     # Catalog minimum tosca conformance version
     minToscaConformanceLevel: 3.0

-    # Titan configuration file location
+    # JanusGraph configuration file location
-    titanCfgFile: /var/lib/jetty/config/catalog-be/titan.properties
+    janusGraphCfgFile: /var/lib/jetty/config/catalog-be/janusgraph.properties

-    # Does titan hold the persistence data in memory
+    # Does JanusGraph hold the persistence data in memory
-    titanInMemoryGraph: false
+    janusGraphInMemoryGraph: false

-    # The timeout for titan to lock on an object in a transaction
+    # The timeout for JanusGraph to lock on an object in a transaction
-    titanLockTimeout: 1800
+    janusGraphLockTimeout: 1800

-    # The interval to try and reconnect to titan DB when it is down during SDC startup
+    # The interval to try and reconnect to JanusGraph DB when it is down during SDC startup
-    titanReconnectIntervalInSeconds: 3
+    janusGraphReconnectIntervalInSeconds: 3

-    # The read timeout towards Titan DB when health check is invoked
+    # The read timeout towards JanusGraph DB when health check is invoked
-    titanHealthCheckReadTimeout: 1
+    janusGraphHealthCheckReadTimeout: 1

     # The interval to try and reconnect to Elasticsearch when it is down during SDC startup
     esReconnectIntervalInSeconds: 3